willblev/PCBakers/_posts/2023-03-01-March-AFANOC.md

 ---
 - When:  Tuesday, March 14th (9:00-11:30)
 - Where: Cluster II entrance of PCB, on C/ Doctor Marañon
-- Who: Organized by Anna B. from CNAG
+- Who: Organized by Alicia E. from the PCB

 ---

 # AFANOC

-Tuesday, March 14th
+The next PCBakers charity bake sale will take place on Tuesday, March 14th.
+We will be raising money for [@afanoc_org](https://afanoc.org/), an organization which supports families and friends of children with cancer in their emotional, physical, and economic needs.

+Everybody will be talking about it, so don’t miss out!
+Please help us spread the word and don’t forget to add the event to your calendars.

 At the end of the event, as always, PCBakers will transfer 100% of all donations to these groups.
 If you would like to bring a cake, join the PCBakers club, or propose a charity for a future event, please see the "About" section of our website to find out how to help us bake for change!